agamtomar/USGS_2018_02/Scaling_Hands_On/exercise-01.md

            T:   number of iterations to run for (default = 100)

-Your job is to carry out a strong- and weak-scaling study using scale.
+Your job is to carry out a strong- and weak-scaling study using scale.out.
+This will involve both scripting and plotting.